peteroupc/peteroupc.github.io/randomfunc.md

 > **Notes:**
 >
-> 1. If the list of characters is fixed, the list can be created in advance at runtime or compile time, or a string type as provided in the programming language can be used to store the list as a string.
+> 1. If the list of characters is fixed, the list can be created in advance at runtime or compile time, or (if every character takes up the same number of code units) a string type as provided in the programming language can be used to store the list as a string.
-> 2. Instead of individual characters, the list can consist of strings of one or more characters each (e.g., words or syllables), or indeed any other items.
-(In that case, the sum of those strings or items should not be stored as a single string.)
-> 3. **Unique random strings:** Often applications need to generate a string of characters that's not only random, but also unique.
+> 2. **Unique random strings:** Often applications need to generate a string of characters that's not only random, but also unique.
 This can be done by storing a list (such as a hash table) of strings already generated and checking newly generated strings against that list.<sup>[**(12)**](#Note12)</sup>
-> 4. **Word generation:** This technique could also be used to generate "pronounceable" words, but this is less flexible than other approaches; see also "[**Weighted Choice With Replacement**](#Weighted_Choice_With_Replacement)".
+> 3. **Word generation:** This technique could also be used to generate "pronounceable" words, but this is less flexible than other approaches; see also "[**Weighted Choice With Replacement**](#Weighted_Choice_With_Replacement)".

 <a id=Pseudocode_for_Random_Sampling></a>
 #### Pseudocode for Random Sampling